sww1235/connection-diagram-manager/file-format.md

 diameter_unit = <str>

 # optional
+# connector color
+# used to label the color of a flag or tag or ring on the connector
+color = <str>

+# optional
+# component designator
+component_designator = <str>

+# optional
 # array of schematic symbols that can represent this connector
 # values must be the sub-table name
 schematic_symbol = [<str>]

+# optional
+# TODO: decide if these should be filepaths or directly included SVGs
+# SVGs should be layed out for a horizontal orientation when defined.
+# instances can be rotated when defined in project.
+# if not defined, a generic diagram will be used
+# this is the panel representation image
+visual_representation = <svg>

+# optional
+# array of which connectors mate with which other connectors
+# needs to be populated with sub-table key of connectors
+connector_type_mate = [<str>]

 # Catalog subtable for each connector-type.
 Groups common properties
 # All fields here are optional, but highly encouraged.